Up A Hippopotamus’ Bottom

 but there's poison in the sand;

-at the beach in Wonderland.
+on the beach in Wonderland.

 Gallifrey and Neverland and Marvel 616 –